 Tibet & Duchâteau

-On Rue Charles Buls, Brussels’ most unashamedly tourist-oriented shopping street, chocolate and trinket shops lead the camera-toting...
+Rue Charles Buls – Brussels’ most unashamedly touristy shopping street, lined with chocolate and trinket shops – leads the hordes three...

 Rue des Grands Carmes 10 · interesting places nearby

-A warmly lit Ethiopian bar/restaurant/cultural centre at the bottom of Rue des Carmes, where well-explained dishes are best shared, eaten from and with pancake-like injera – it’s one to visit in a group rather than on your own.
-Traditional coffee ceremonies are held on Wednesday evening and Sunday (noon to 3pm).
+A warmly lit Ethiopian bar/restaurant/cultural centre at the bottom of Rue des Grands Carmes, where well-explained dishes are best shared, eaten from and with pancake-like injera – it’s a place to visit in a group rather than on your own.
+Traditional coffee ceremonies are held on Wednesday evening and noon to 3pm Sunday.